Ficool

 Augustus might be basking in his rare moment of validation, but it was clear to him that the situation was more about Alana and the book than anything else.

-"WOAAAA" she flies through the wall.
+"WOAAAA."
+She flies through the wall.

 Before he could speak, the book flipped on its own.

-Zero simply shrugs and says nonchalantly,
+Zero simply shrugged and said nonchalantly,

 "No idea.
 I just felt the connection when I touched it, then a flash of light.
 Guess that's it."

-Zero doesn't even spare her a glance.
-"Won't be doing that again." he says dismissively, as though the act was nothing.
+"Won't be doing that again," he said dismissively, as though the act was nothing.

 The diagram on the floor is now complete.